Griefed/ServerPackCreator/README.md

 2. Running `java -jar ServerPackCreator-x.x.x.jar` without `-lang en_us` or any other language will set the locale to en_us by default and create the lang.properties-file.
 3. Create a `lang.properties`-file in the same directory as ServerPackCreator-X-X-X.jar and input your locale like this `lang=your_locale` for example `lang=en_us`

-See [SUPPORTED_LANGUAGES](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/java/de/griefed/serverpackcreator/Reference.java) in `Reference.java` for a list of supported locales.
+See [SUPPORTED_LANGUAGES](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/java/de/griefed/serverpackcreator/i18n/LocalizationManager.java) in `LocalizationManager.java` for a list of supported locales.

 ## Commandline